-'''

-List<Integer> doubled = four.map(Double.function());

-System.out.println("Doubled list = " + doubled);
+''' List<Integer> lst_doubled = lst.map(Double.function()); System.out.println("Doubled list = " + lst_doubled); '''

-with output

 Doubled list = 2 4 6 8

-'''

 Similarly, we can add an integer constant to every element of a list.
 Here is a class whose instances are functions that add a given constant (supplied when the instance is created) to an integer.